pulse-framework/pulse/docs/v4/docs/events.md

 export function MyComponent(props) {

-	useEvent(events.ALERT, () => {
+	useEvent(ALERT, () => {
 		// do something
 	})

 	return <div></div>
 }
 ```
-In this example `events` is referencing the EventGroup created above, however usually this would be located inside your [Core](/v3/docs/core.html).
+In this example `events` is referencing the EventGroup created above, however usually this would be located inside your [Core](/v4/docs/core.html).

 This is a really handy syntax for using Events and we'd recommend all React users.

 ## Importing Events
-It's best practice to export your Events in your [Core](/v3/docs/core.html) object, so they can easily be used within your components.
+It's best practice to export your Events in your [Core](/v4/docs/core.html) object, so they can easily be used within your components.

-You might want to make your events global to your core, such as `core.events`, or maybe you'll put them in your [Controllers](/v3/docs/controllers.html) ``core.accounts.events.MY_EVENT``.
+You might want to make your events global to your core, such as `core.events`, or maybe you'll put them in your [Controllers](/v4/docs/controllers.html) ``core.accounts.events.MY_EVENT``.
 It's up to you!